-1. Except as otherwise provided in subsection 6, subsection 3 of NRS 385A.720 and subsection 6 of NRS 388A.274, the sponsor of a charter school shall terminate the charter contract of the charter school or restart the charter school under a new charter contract if the charter school receives, in any period of 5 consecutive school years, three annual ratings established as the lowest rating possible indicating underperformance of a public school, as determined by the Department pursuant to the statewide system of accountability for public schools.
+- 1. Except as otherwise provided in subsections 5 and 6, subsection 3 of NRS 385A.720 and subsection 6 of NRS 388A.274, the sponsor of a charter school shall terminate the charter contract of the charter school or restart the charter school under a new charter contract if the charter school receives, in any period of 3 consecutive school years, three annual ratings established as the lowest rating possible indicating underperformance of a public school, as determined by the Department pursuant to the statewide system of accountability for public schools. - [...] - 6.
+The sponsor of a charter school described in subsection 1 is not required to terminate the charter contract of the charter school or restart the charter school under a new charter contract if the charter school received a rating that is: - a.
+Within 5 points of the number of points required for the second lowest rating of performance pursuant to the statewide system of accountability for public schools or higher; or - b.
+Within 10 points of the number of points required for the second lowest rating of performance pursuant to the statewide system of accountability for public schools or higher and the charter school increased its rating from the immediately preceding school year by at least 50 percent. [note: subsection 6 sunsets September 30, 2027]

-Appendix D: Document Control
+Appendix E: Document Control